-The following table reconciles the Company's asset retirement obligation liability:
+The following table reconciles the Company's asset retirement obligation liability for the periods presented:

-For the years ended Decem
+Years ended December 31,

-(in thousands) 2018 2017
+(in thousands) 2019 2018

-Liability at beginning of year \$ 55,506 \$ 52,207
+Liability at beginning of year \$ 56,882 \$ 55,506

-Liabilities added due to acquisitions, drilling, midstream service asset construction and other 995 616
+Liabilities added due to acquisitions, drilling, midstream service asset construction and other 4,755 995

-Accretion expense 4,472 3,791
+Accretion expense 4,118 4,472

-Liabilities settled upon plugging and abandonment (2,848) (408)

-Liabilities removed due to sale of property (1,243) (871)
+Liabilities settled due to plugging and abandonment or removed due to sale (3 , 037) (4,091)

-Revision of estimates 171

-Liability at end of year \$ 56,882 \$ 55,506
+Liability at end of year \$ 62,718 \$ 56,882

-l.
+m.
 Fair value measurements

-The carrying amounts reported in the consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable, accrued capital expenditures, undistributed revenue and royalties and other accrued assets and liabilities approximate their fair values.
-The Company carries its derivatives at fair value.
-See Note 10.a for details regarding the fair value of the Company's derivatives.
-See Note 10.c for fair value disclosures related to the Company's debt obligations.
+The carrying amounts reported on the consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable, accrued capital expenditures, undistributed revenue and royalties and other accrued assets and liabilities approximate their fair values.
+See Note 2.j for the fair value assumptions used in estimating the NRV of inventory used to account for the impairment of inventory.
+See Note 4.a for the fair value assumptions used in estimating the fair value of assets acquired and liabilities assumed for the acquisition of evaluated and unevaluated oil and natural gas properties accounted for as a business combination.
+See Note 10 for further discussion of fair value measurements.

-m.
+n.
 Treasury stock

-Treasury stock is recorded at cost, which includes incremental direct transaction costs, and is retired upon acquisition as a result from share repurchases under the share repurchase program or from the withholding of shares of stock to satisfy employee tax withholding obligations that arise upon the lapse of restrictions on their stock-based awards at the employees' election.
+Treasury stock is recorded at cost, which includes incremental direct transaction costs, and is retired upon acquisition as a result of (i) share repurchases under the share repurchase program, (ii) the withholding of shares of stock to satisfy employee tax withholding obligations that arise upon the lapse of restrictions on their stock-based awards at the employees' election or (iii) the cost of exercise of stock options at the employees' election.

-n.
+o.
 Revenue recognition

-Oil, NGL and natural gas revenues are generally recognized at the point in time that control of the product is transferred to the customer.
-Midstream service revenues are generated from oil throughput fees and services provided to third parties for (i) oil and natural gas gathering and transportation systems and related facilities, (ii) gas lift, rig fuel and centralized compression infrastructure and (iii) water storage, recycling and transportation infrastructure (collectively, "Midstream Services"), and are recognized over time as the customer benefits from these services when provided.
-See Note 5.b for additional discussion on revenue recognition.
+Oil, NGL and natural gas sales and sales of purchased oil are generally recognized at the point in time that control of the product is transferred to the customer.
+Midstream service revenues are generated through fees for products and services that need to be delivered by midstream infrastructure, including oil and liquids-rich natural gas gathering services as well as rig fuel, natural gas lift and water delivery, recycling and takeaway (collectively, "Midstream Services") and are recognized over time as the customer benefits from these services when provided.
+See Note 13.b for additional discussion of revenue recognition.

-o.
+p.
 Fees received for the operation of jointly-owned oil and natural gas properties